annalyzin/cuttlefish/README.md

-# Cuttlefish: Fabric Cut Optimizer

 ![alt text](https://github.com/cottonrays/cuttlefish/blob/master/imgs/intro.gif "Cuttlefish Explanation")

 Cutting rectangles (or squares) of varying sizes from a piece of fabric?

-This lightweight app provides a heuristic to optimize the use of your fabric, minimizing scraps and wastage.
+This lightweight app helps you to optimize the use of your fabric, minimizing scraps and wastage.

-- Indicate the width of your fabric roll
-- Indicate the width and height of your rectangles required
-- Use either inches or cm, just be consistent
-- You may use decimal places in your measurements

-Note that rectangles will **not** be rotated to preserve how you'd like the pieces to be patterned along the fabric grain

 # Demo